 If you're in warm weather, you might want street wear for shopping the outdoor markets, something smarter for dinner in a nice restaurant and of course, items for the beach or poolside.
 If you're in cold weather, you may be hitting the slopes for some winter sports activities, visiting friends or family, taking in museums or historical sites.

 Picture yourself in those places.
 Now go to your wardrobe and start building your travel wardrobe with only these functions in mind.
 Lay out some choices on your bed.
 See if some pieces could work in more than one setting.
 If something works in only one way, start substituting other items for it.

-I’m here to help.
-I’ve had lots of experience helping clients plan their wardrobes for all sorts of trips.
-This is one of the hardest things to do on your own so don’t hesitate in asking for my assistance.
-I’ll help you with those wardrobe puzzle pieces.
+We are here to help, and have had lots of experience helping clients plan their wardrobes for all sorts of trips, business and pleasure.
+Outfit and packing sessions are a really useful past of a styling package.
+This is one of the hardest things to do on your own so don’t hesitate in asking for assistance.
+We can help you with those wardrobe pieces.
 You’ll start out your trip with peace of mind and the assurance that you have everything you need.

 Lizzie Edwards is a Personal Stylist, Image Consultant and Executive Presence trainer in London, UK.